 Cranberries and urinary tract health are often in the news, with both positive and negative reports.
-Headlines have ranged from “Cranberry Juice does not Help” to “Cranberry juice Does Help.”
+Headlines range from “Cranberry Juice Does Not Help” to “Cranberry Juice Does Help.”
 Cranberry controversy abounds.

 So, what is the real story?
 Does drinking cranberry juice help keep your urinary tract healthy?
 We’ll answer these questions, and more, in this article.

 Let’s start with some basics about urinary tract health.